InHeritas/yt-ios-tweaks/README.md

-# YTNoCommentPreview
+# yt-ios-tweaks

-A simple tweak that removes the preview line from the comment section below the player in iOS YouTube App.
+- **YTNoCommentPreview:** Removes the preview line from the comment section below the player.

-This tweak has been tested on YouTube 20.12.4.
+- **YTNoUploadTab:** Removes the upload button from bottom tab bar.